Amid tensions, China planning polices to attract Taiwanese

-BEIJING (AP) — China says it is drafting policies to attract Taiwanese to live and work on the mainland, amid a deepening political standoff between the sides.
+BEIJING (AP) — China is drafting policies to attract Taiwanese to live and work on the mainland, a government spokesman said Wednesday, in a direct appeal to the island’s population amid a deepening political standoff between the governments in Taipei and Beijing.

 The Cabinet’s Taiwan Affairs Office said Wednesday that residents of the self-governing island democracy will be offered incentives in employment, education and government benefits.

-Spokesman An Fengshan said the measures aim to boost “economic and social integration between the sides.”
+Speaking at a bimonthly news conference, spokesman An Fengshan said the measures, to be rolled out at a time yet to be determined, aim to boost “economic and social integration between the sides.”

-Beijing froze diplomatic contacts with Taiwan in June over Taiwanese President Tsai Ing-wen’s refusal to endorse the concept of a single Chinese nation.
-Since then, Beijing has been increasing diplomatic and economic pressure on the island it claims as its own.
+Beijing froze government-to-government contacts with Taiwan in June over Taiwanese President Tsai Ing-wen’s refusal to endorse the concept of a single Chinese nation.
+Since then, Beijing has been increasing diplomatic and economic pressure on the island it claims as its own territory.

 Most Read Stories